 “Street rods have a Chevy in front and a can of wax in the back…Hot Rods have a flathead in front and a box of tools in the back”—Fred Offenhauser;

-To real rat rod aficionados this old Chevrolet may not be a classic “rat rod” but, to me, has the proper vibe.
-This car was photographed in the city of Prospect, Colorado that has always been one of my favorite places to photograph because of the unique architecture.
+To die-hard rat rod aficionados this old Chevrolet may not be a classic “rat rod” but, to me, it has the proper vibe.
+This car was photographed in the city of Prospect, Colorado that has always been one of my favorite places to photograph because of its unique ambience and architecture.

-To get high angle “Hail Mary” shots in the past I would hold the camera over my head and make a guess at where it was pointing, then make a lot of shots until I got something close to what I wanted.
-Instead of guessing, the Panasonic Lumix G5 (that I used for this shot) has a tilt-swivel screen that let me hold the camera over my head and see exactly what I was getting.
-Lumix G Vario 14-45mm f/3.5-5.6 lens (at 17mm) was used with an exposure of 1/400 sec at f/8 and ISO 400.
+How I made this shot: To get high angle “Hail Mary” shots in the past I would hold the camera over my head and make a guess at where it was pointing, then make a lot of shots until I, with lots of luck, got something close to what I wanted.
+Instead of guessing, the Panasonic Lumix G5 mirrorless camera that I used for this shot has a tilt-swivel screen lets me hold the camera over my head and see exactly what I was getting.
+Lens was the Lumix G Vario 14-45mm f/3.5-5.6 (at 17mm) along with an exposure of 1/400 sec at f/8 and ISO 400.
 The final image was tweaked in Analog Efex Pro using the Classic Camera filter.

 Along with photographer Barry Staver, Joe is co-author of Better Available Light Digital Photography that’s now out-of-print but new copies are available from Amazon for $21.88 and used copies at giveaway prices—four bucks.